-The sweltering heat of August is gradually waning and now arrives the favourite month of many of our clients, September.
-More affordable prices, less traffic and cooler evenings are just some of the advantages of traveling to the Costa del Sol during this month.
-Here’s what to do in Malaga in September:
+The suffocating heat of August is slowly diminishing and the favourite month of many of our clients arrives, September.
+More affordable prices, less traffic and cooler nights are just some of the advantages of traveling to the Costa del Sol during this month.
+Here comes our Events calendar Malaga September.

 Harvest Festival Manilva

 During the first weekend of September is celebrated the end of the grape harvest in the streets of Manilva with the Harvest Festival.
 This festival stands out for its uniqueness and the grape tread to extract the first must wine of the year that is then distributed among visitors.

 In the first fortnight of September the fair is celebrated in the white village of Mijas in honour of its patron saint, the Virgen de la Peña with a wide program of cultural, sporting, musical and festive activities.
 The patron’s day is September 8.

 Where: Mijas Pueblo